 Recovery residences are increasingly viewed as a viable and cost-effective part of a recovery-oriented system of care.
 These communities empower individuals by providing support as they transition toward living independent and productive lives in the community.
 Overall, research shows that participation in recovery residences is associated with a decrease in rates of individuals returning to use and significant increase in recovery outcomes (e.g., sustained abstinence rates, higher rates of employment, etc.).1

-This RFA represents an essential component of the work the District is doing through LLDC 2.0.
-Specifically, it represents Strategy RE.
-2., which is to "Improve the quality and quantity of support services (e.g., education, employment, community re-entry, recovery coaching, transportation, dependent care, and housing) that are available to individuals in recovery."
+This RFA represents an essential component of the work the District is doing through LLDC.
+Specifically, it represents a strategy which is to "Improve the quality and quantity of recovery housing."

 Purpose